When Two Immovable Forces Collide

-"Who's Anita?"
 Buffy stood in the doorway, toweling her hair.
-She had confiscated one of his button-down shirts and hit just above mid-thigh.
+She had confiscated one of his button-down shirts, which hit just above mid-thigh.

-He admitted that it looked good on her.
+He admitted it looked damned good on her.
 "Feel better?
-You certainly look better.
-Do you want me to check the bandage?"
+You certainly look better."

 Edward placed the gun he had finished cleaning back in his bag.
 He stowed it by the bed he had claimed, before standing to face her.